 Step 4: Monitor Your Old Account

 After your funds clear into your new savings account, you can begin using it.
-But if it is not too costly to do so, you may want to keep your old savings account open for a couple of months as you transition to the new account, as long as it’s not costly to do so.
+However, you may want to keep your old savings account open for a couple of months as you transition to the new account, as long as it’s not costly to do so.
 This allows you to catch any automatic transactions you forgot to change over.

 Step 5: Download Your Transaction Records

-After you’ve closed your account, you’ll typically lose access to your transaction history.
-If you require any records of your banking activities under the old account, or interest earned, don’t forget to download your documentation before you officially deactivate your account.
+After you close your account, you’ll typically lose access to your transaction history.
+If you require any records of your banking activities under the old account, or interest earned, download your documentation before you officially deactivate your account.

 Step 6: Close Your Old Account

-Once you’re set up and are comfortably using your new savings account, you’ll want to close the old one.
+Once you’re set up and using your new savings account, you can close the old one.

-The exact process for doing so will depend on your bank—some may allow you to close savings accounts online or via a phone agent; others may require notice in person or in writing.
+The exact process will depend on your bank — some may allow you to close savings accounts online or via a phone agent; others may not.
 If you still have money left in your account, you’ll receive that sum minus any outstanding bank fees owed.

 Common Reasons for Closing a Savings Account